240408-JavaReactAWS/notes-and-demos/week-3/notes/AI-ML.md

 - Random forests: In a random forest, the machine learning algorithm predicts a value or category by combining the results from a number of decision trees.

+## LLM (Large Language Models)
+A large language model (LLM) is a type of artificial intelligence (AI) program that can recognize and generate text, among other tasks.
+LLMs are trained on huge sets of data — hence the name "large."
+LLMs are built on machine learning: specifically, a type of neural network called a transformer model.

+In simpler terms, an LLM is a computer program that has been fed enough examples to be able to recognize and interpret human language or other types of complex data.
+Many LLMs are trained on data that has been gathered from the Internet — thousands or millions of gigabytes' worth of text.
+But the quality of the samples impacts how well LLMs will learn natural language, so an LLM's programmers may use a more curated data set.

+LLMs are then further trained via tuning: they are fine-tuned or prompt-tuned to the particular task that the programmer wants them to do, such as interpreting questions and generating responses, or translating text from one language to another.

+Chat-GPT is one example of an LLM that can be used for a variety of purposes

+LLMs are built upon transformer model Neural Networks that allow them to take in a sequence of data (like a sentence) and use the position and value of each word in the sentence to get the general contextual meaning of the sentence itself.
+It then becomes able to predict the next most possible word or phrase that may follow and uses this to generate a new response in human-readable language

+## Prompt Engineering

+Generative artificial intelligence (AI) systems are designed to generate specific outputs based on the quality of provided prompts.
+Prompt engineering helps generative AI models better comprehend and respond to a wide range of queries, from the simple to the highly technical.

+### Prompt Engineering Use-Cases
+- Chatbots
+- Healthcare
+- Software Development
+- Software Engineering
+- Cybersecurity and Computer Science

+### How do we Prompt Engineer?

+- Providing a persona
+    - The concept of Persona in software development refers to the creation of fictitious user profiles that represent the different types of users who might use the software.
+    - "Act as a HR Representative for our company, your goal is to handle HR related requests and give appropriate responses on what to do via company policy.
+Do not answer any non-related questions about topics other than HR"

+- n-Shot prompting
+    - Zero-Shot Prompting
+        - Typical, generic prompting.
+You provide a statement or a query on what you want the LLM to do and from there it does its best to produce what you want even if it has never seen it before

+    - Few-Shot Prompting
+        - Providing examples in your prompt.
+LLMs are trained on extraodinarily large datasets and do not need to be retrained but can be focused by providing a small number of examples (this is similar to how you can provide some simple company documents to an LLM and it can become a representative of those rules).
+By providing these examples you can have the LLM perform taks that you could not specifically articulate or have the llm perform tasks it was struggling with previously.

+### Preventing Hallucinations

+An LLM hallucination occurs when a large language model (LLM) generates a response that is either factually incorrect, nonsensical, or disconnected from the input prompt.
+Hallucinations are a byproduct of the probabilistic nature of language models, which generate responses based on patterns learned from vast datasets rather than factual understanding.

+- Causes:
+    - Vague or overly broad prompts
+    - Insufficient Domain Knowledge
+    - Limited training data
+    - Uncertainty in language

+- Solutions:
+    - Provide richer context.
+    - Apply domain adaptation.

+    - RAG it.
+RAG is a technique that augments the prompt with additional information that is passed to the LLM, often by accessing a vector database of text or code.
+This allows the context window tobe augmented by near real time data so the model tends to hallucinate less.
+Additionally, Extensions allow the model to access and retrieve relevant information from a database or API then apssing the additional context, in addition to the prompt, to the model.

+    - Use reasoning and iterative querying.

+    - Increase the specificity and clarity of your prompts.

+    - Use examples; few-shot , in-context learning.

+    - Break down complex tasks into simpler steps.

+    - Chain-of-thought: CoT It.
+Ask the model to explain the steps it took to arrive at the answer, this will allow you to evaluate the micro steps it took to arrive at the completion.

+    - Diversify the information sources used for factual grounding.